 Personal finance is, well, personal.
 Paying off debt can be a little like dieting.
 Sure, there are ideal eating plans out there, but let's be realistic: Most people aren't going to stick to a perfect diet.
 The best diet is the one you'll stick to.

 It's OK to experiment, too.
-If the debt stacking method sounds more appealing to you right now, and you try it out for a few months and find that it's not working, there's no reason you can't switch to the debt snowball method.
+If the debt avalanche method sounds more appealing to you right now, you can try it out for a few months.
+If you then find that it's not working, there's no reason you can't switch to the debt snowball method.